loading21th/javaTest/writeup/writeup.md

 #### - `public Set(Set s)`<br/>
-The deep copy constructor for the `Set` class which takes the Set object `s` as an input and creates a deep copy of the Set. <br/>
+The deep copy constructor for the `Set` class which takes the Set object `s` as an input and creates a deep copy of the Set.
+If the parameters passed are invalid (null object), then initialize your class variables `maxSize` to 0 and the integer array to null. <br/>

 #### - `public void add(int element)`<br/>
 A method to add an integer `element` to the Set.
 Since duplicate elements are not allowed